William H. Nienhauser Jr.

-William H. Nienhauser Jr. (倪豪士 (Ní Háoshì), born 1943) is an American academic, who has been Halls-Bascom Professor of Classical Chinese Literature at the University of Wisconsin-Madison since 1995.
+William Henry Nienhauser Jr. (倪豪士 (Ní Háoshì), born 1943) is an American academic, who has been Halls-Bascom Professor of Classical Chinese Literature at the University of Wisconsin–Madison since 1995.

+Life and career

 Nienhauser was born in St. Louis, Missouri.
-He first studied Chinese at the Army Language School (1963–64), and went on to major in Chinese literature at Indiana University and Bonn University (1968–69), receiving his BA (Phi Beta Kappa), MA and Ph.D from Indiana (1966, 1968, and 1973).
+He married his high school sweetheart, Judith Brockway Nienhauser in 1961; they have two children and three grandchildren.
+After a semester of study at Fenn College, he enlisted in the U.S. Army as a private; he first studied Chinese at the Army Language School (1963–64), then went on to major in Chinese literature at Indiana University Bloomington and Bonn University (1968–69), receiving his BA (Phi Beta Kappa, summa cum laude), MA and Ph.D. from Indiana (1966, 1968, and 1973).
 Although he began working on modern Chinese literature under Professor Liu Wuji 柳無忌 (1907-2002), the year he spent studying Tang literature under Professor Peter Olbricht at Bonn directed him towards working on Liu Zongyuan 柳宗元 (773-819) and Tang fiction.
-In 1973 Nienhauser edited a volume of essays on Liu published in the Twayne World Author Series and took up a position as assistant professor in the Department of East Asian Languages and Literature at the University of Wisconsin-Madison.
+Upon returning to Bloomington, Nienhauser taught German language as a visiting assistant professor in the Germanic Languages program at Indiana University.
+In 1973 the volume of essays Nienhauser edited on Liu Zongyuan was published in the Twayne World Author Series and that same year he took up a position as assistant professor in the Department of East Asian Languages and Literature at the University of Wisconsin–Madison.
 In 1979 his P'i Jih-hsiu appeared (Twayne) and in 1985 and 1998 the two volumes of the Indiana Companion to Traditional Chinese Literature.
-The following year he began to edit what has now become eight volumes translating and commenting on 92 chapters of Sima Qian's Shiji 史記 in cooperation with nearly 70 scholars from the U.S., Germany, China, Japan, Romania, and Italy.
-The project continues in 2021 with a revised volume 7 just published.
+The following year he began to edit what has now become nine volumes translating and commenting on 105 chapters of Sima Qian's Shiji 史記 in cooperation with nearly 70 scholars from the U.S., Germany, China, Japan, Romania, and Italy.
+The project continues in 2025 volume 6 recently published.
 Promoted to full professor in 1983, in 1995 he was made Halls-Bascom Professor.
 In 2020 he retired.
 Later that year he won the Special Book Award of China as the only American among fifteen international winners for his work on the Shiji.